 Low blood pressure (in severe cases

 Chest pain may worsen by lying down or with deep breathing and improved sitting up and leaning forward.
-Chest pain may be present with chronic pericarditis.
+Chest pain may be present with acute or chronic pericarditis.

 In many cases, the cause of this condition is unknown (called idiopathic pericarditis).The following possible causes can be responsible for either acute or chronic pericarditis:

 Viral infection (common, particularly after a viral respiratory infection)